cs4241-17a/cs4241-17a.github.io/syl.md

 This term we will be using Slack for class discussion.
 The system is highly catered to getting you help fast and efficiently from classmates and myself.

-Rather than emailing questions to me or the staff, I encourage you to post your questions on Slack.
+Rather than emailing questions to me or the staff, post your questions on Slack.

-Sign up for our [Slack Team](https://cs4241-16b.slack.com/x-94842639954-94842655618/signup).
+Sign up for our [Slack Team](https://join.slack.com/t/cs4241-17a/shared_invite/MjI3NjQ2NTcyMDY2LTE1MDI5MTc5NzQtYmI5MTU3OWRmZg).

 Grading
 ---